Guards F5000 Championship round

 - Brabham BT30 (Alan Rollinson): Bought by Mick Mooney's Irish Racing Cars for Alan Rollinson to race in F2 in 1969.
 Retained for 1970 but raced only at Phoenix Park as it still had 1969-style aluminium fuel tanks which weren't allowed in 1970.
 Raced at Bogotá early 1971 when Rollinson won the second race.
 Then to John Smith (Ballymena, County Antrim, Northern Ireland) for Irish 1600cc racing, winning first time out at Mondello Park in April 1971.
 To Ken Walker (Harrogate, North Yorkshire) for 1972 and raced in northern English libre racing.
 Advertised by Adrian Bethall of Northern Racing Spares (Sheffield, South Yorkshire) in January 1973.
 Subsequent history unknown.
 At some point in the early 1980s, a BT30 was reputedly sold by dealer Jon Blackburn to Otford Group's Jim Wallis (Edenbridge, Kent) who restored it and raced it in HSCC events from 1982 to 1985.
 Its HSCC papers issued in 1984 identify it as BT30-6.
 It then passed via Bobby Howlings to Tony Thompson in 1986 but he did not like the car and had sold it to Australian Chris Farrell by 1987.
 Retained in Farrell's collection for many years.
 Fully restored in 2006 and raced in Tasman Revival events.

-- Lola T60 [SL60/2] (Brian Nelson): A MRP team car in 1975 and 1966, driven by a variety of drivers.
-Probably the ex-Gardner car advertised by MRP in April 1967.
-Bought less engine and gearbox from David Baker at MRP by Brian Nelson (probably in Oct 1967) for Irish 1600cc class racing in 1968 and 1969 using a Ford twin cam.
+- Lola T60 [SL60/2] (Brian Nelson): New to the Midland Racing Partnership (MRP) for F2 in 1965 and driven at first by Tony Maggs, then by Frank Gardner and others.
+Raced mainly by Gardner in 1966, so probably the "ex-Gardner" car advertised by MRP in April 1967.
+Bought less engine and gearbox from David Baker at MRP by Brian Nelson (probably in October 1967) for Irish 1600cc class racing in 1968 and 1969 using a Ford twin cam.
 Sold to D&A Shells (Stratford, London) late 1969, and advertised less engine and gearbox in February 1970.
 History then unknown, but New Zealand historian David McKinney reports that Keith Laney bought a T60 in the UK and raced it in minor events in New Zealand around 1972.
 This would be the "Lola Kiwi 2" that the Formula One Register record Laney driving in Monoposto Formula in 1971.
 Laney sold the Lola to fellow Kiwi Harry Holt in 1976, and he took it to Australia where it was sold to Matt Carroll in 1978.
-Then to Don Black (Galston, NSW) 1989, and raced until sold to Robert Tweedie in 2000.
+Then to Don Black (Galston, NSW) 1989, and raced until sold to Robert Tweedie (Sydney, NSW) in 2000.
 Sold to Roger Fowler in the UK in May 2013.
+Fowler, a former MRP mechanic, fully rebuilt the car and ran it for the first time at Castle Combe in April 2016.
+He raced it at the Chateau Impney hillclimb in 2016, and in HSCC Classic Racing Cars in 2017, 2018 and 2019.

 - Brabham BT16 [BT14 FL-5-65] (John Smith): New to Malcolm Templeton (Ballymena, County Antrim, Northern Ireland) for Irish libre racing, winning 14 libre races over the next three seasons, more than any other Irish driver.
 Crashed heavily at Dunboyne in July 1966 and rebuilt on a new frame, thought to have been a BT16 frame.
 Templeton retired after 1967 and the BT14/BT16 was taken over by John Smith, also from Ballymena, and raced for a further two seasons.
 Sold to Ed Irvine (Conlig, County Down), the father of the future GP driver of the same name, in early 1971 and raced in Formula 4 with a 997cc engine.
 Then to Gerry Gaw (Bangor, County Down) who raced it in 1972 in the 1600cc class of the Clubmans Specials category with 997cc then 1089cc engines.
 Then sold to someone in nearby Newtownards who never raced it and later emigrated to Australia, possibly taking the car with him.
 Subsequent history unknown.